 Use a Variety of Engaging Activities

 Now that we know the why, it’s time to go into HOW to effectively word families.
 This is where we can get creative!
-There is a multitude of creative activities and fun ways to teach and practice word families.
+There are many creative activities and fun ways to teach and practice word families.

 The main goal is to get kids to interact with words as much as possible.
-The repetition of seeing sets of words in a variety of activities will help children begin to read and remember them.
+The repetition of seeing sets of words in various activities will help children begin to read and remember them.